EmaroLab/armor_rds_tutorial/README.md

 # ARMOR RDS Tutorial

 This repository contains the code used in our demo for the tutorial titled *Semantic Knowledge Representation in ROS: using ARMOR for Ontology Manipulation and Queries* presented at the [ROS Developer Conference 2018](http://www.theconstructsim.com/ros-developers-online-conference-2018-rdc-worldwide/) which took place on July 8th.
-A full set-up [instance](??) of the [ROS Developer Studio (RDS)](http://www.theconstructsim.com/rds-ros-development-studio/) was shared with the participants on that date.
+A full set-up instance of the [ROS Developer Studio (RDS)](http://www.theconstructsim.com/rds-ros-development-studio/) was shared with the participants on that date.
 This repository is geared towards both conference attendees and other robotics enthusiasts that want to have a second look a the demo material outside of the RDS environment.

 **ARMOR** - *a ROS Multi-Ontology Reference* is a software that allows developers to access and modify ontological databases in robotic applications easily.
 If you do not know what an ontology is or why you should care for robotic applications, don't worry!
-We provided motivations in our tutorial [abstract](??), as well as a short primer later in these notes.
+We provided motivations in our tutorial abstract which you can find in this repository.
 For now, let's focus on the installation process.

 ## Installation